arendjr/selectivity/README.md

 - Prefer single quotes.
 - No lines longer than 100 characters.

 Also make sure you don't check-in any JSHint violations.

 In order to validate your code before pushing, please run the following script:

     $ tools/install-git-hooks.sh

+This will install a Git pre-push hook that will run JSHint and all unit tests before pushing.